garrett928/TernTV2/README.md

 `pip install -r requirements.txt`

 # Running the application
 To run the application simply type `flask run` from the top most project folder.
+Note: The project will not run if not ran from the top level project folder.

 # Deployment